vishalvibes/wis/README.md

 ---

-**P.S.** - While this could have been just an extension of accessibility standards it may merge into them.
+**P.S.** - While this could have been just an extension of accessibility standards and it may merge into them.
 It is important to take into consideration that in the future there will be web applications that are built solely for AI agents.
 Such websites probably would have no HTML code and UI at all.
-So the standard has to be for the server side only.
+So the standard has to be for the server side only unlike other common accessibility guidelines that are written mostly for the UI.